 The earlier you register, the better opportunity you have of getting your top choices.

-Deadlines - Appointment requests received through APRIL16 will be booked in the order of when you registered for the conference so you do NOT need to rush completing your Appointment Request Form.
+Deadlines - Appointment requests received through APRIL16 (extended to APRIL 18) will be booked in the order of when you registered for the conference so you do NOT need to rush completing your Appointment Request Form.
 All appointment requests must be received by APRIL 30.
 You must use the online Appointment Request Form.
-You will receive the link when you register after I have added the faculty bios and editorial needs.
+You will receive the link when you register.

 Appointments are 15 minutes long and scheduled during workshop periods and continuing sessions when the faculty member is not teaching.
 The conference schedule makes it impossible to offer appointments other than during these times, but please do NOT feel you need to miss an entire workshop to keep your appointments.
 Your workshop instructor will understand if you arrive late or leave before the end of the workshop.
 And the conference is being recorded!

 When you arrive at the conference, you will be notified what appointments have been scheduled for you.
 Come prepared to meet with any one of the faculty members you have selected since we are unable to tell you before the conference who you will be meeting with because of the number of appointments booked and last-minute changes.